You probably already know that the UK has a digital skills gap which is affecting the country’s productivity.

 The report highlights how this focus is changing, with 71% of employers thinking that developing their existing workforce is a more sustainable approach to getting the skills they need.

-What’s more, education which allows employees to fit their training around their work and personal commitments – which is exactly the type of training we provide here at The Developer Academy – is favoured by three in five (58%) of employers because they believe it is less disruptive than other forms of training.
+What’s more, developer training which allows employees to fit their education around their work and personal commitments – which is exactly the type of training we provide here at The Developer Academy – is favoured by three in five (58%) of employers because they believe it is less disruptive than other forms of training.

 Help for local businesses